 log (red, so it's hard to miss): the failing script path and the engine's error

-is the source.
+resolved-SQL artifact.
 That's enough to know what failed and where to look.

 The full token-expanded SQL the server rejected is written to a

-separate, re-runnable .sql artifact file rather than dumped into the log
+separate, re-runnable .sql artifact file rather than dumped into the

-stream; the log points you to it with a Resolved SQL written to: or
+console or progress stream; the progress log points you to it with a

-Working a failed deployment to trace one end to end.
+re-run.
+See Working a failed deployment to trace

 On multi-target runs the log stays greppable: every schema-template iteration prefixes